Aren’t statically linked executables huge?

 Aren’t statically linked executables consuming more memory?

 We believe that due to the small size of the base system the opposite will be the case.
 First of all, the kernel will load each static executable’s .rodata, .data, .text and .comment sections only once for all instances into memory.
-Second, because each static binary has only been linked with the object files necessary, it has already been optimised at linkage time for memory consumption.
+Second, because each static binary has only been linked with the object files necessary, it has already been optimized at linkage time for memory consumption.
 When loading it, we don’t require the kernel to map all dependent dynamic libraries into memory from which our binary might only use 5% of the functions they provide.
 So, in reality, the memory footprint is becoming less, and the dead code hold in memory (or paged) reduces overall consumption.
 This is also true for programs, like surf, which don’t use all webkit/gtk/glib functions.

 Isn’t starting statically linked executables slower?

 In nearly all cases the answer is “No”.
 In the theoretical case of a huge static executable, the payload might be loading the executable into memory; but we focus on small, static executables.
 In experiments, the execution time of a static executable was about 4000% faster than its dynamically linked counterpart when no dependent libraries (except glibc) were pre-loaded, and 100% faster when the dependent libraries were pre-loaded.
 We believe the overhead for looking up all needed symbols in the dynamically loaded libraries seems to be very expensive.
-On modern hardware this is only noticable with endlessly executing the static and dynamic executable in a loop for several minutes and counting the number of executions.
+On modern hardware this is only noticeable with endlessly executing the static and dynamic executable in a loop for several minutes and counting the number of executions.

 A general conclusion is, the more dynamic libraries an executable depends on, the slower it’ll start, regardless if the libraries are preloaded or not.
 This also means that usually big static executables (which we try to avoid) easily outperform dynamic executables with lots of dependencies.
-If a big static executable is already running, executing another one is nearly instantaniously, because the payload is already in the memory.
-In the dynamic case the startup is not instantaniously because the dynamic linker has to make sure that there were no updates in the dependencies.
+If a big static executable is already running, executing another one is nearly instantaneously, because the payload is already in the memory.
+In the dynamic case the startup is not instantaneously because the dynamic linker has to make sure that there were no updates in the dependencies.